arturictus/db-compare-rs/README.md

 - **last_updated_ats:**

-  _it tries to compare grouping by id if the table has the id column_
+  _It tries to compare grouping by id if the table has the id column_

   Compares last updated ats rows until the `limit` arg is reached

 - **last_created_ats:**

-  _it tries to compare grouping by id if the table has the id column._
+  _It tries to compare grouping by id if the table has the id column._

   Compares last created ats rows until the `limit` arg is reached